papermachines/papermachines/README.md

 ### Mapping
 #### Flight Paths
 Generates a map linking texts from their places of publication to the places they mention, filtered by time.
-This uses Yahoo!'s Placemaker service, and is limited to the first 50k of each file (approximately 10,000 words per text).

 #### Heatmap
-Generates a map showing regions of relative intensity for mentions in the text; uses Placemaker data to generate a gradient, rather than distinct cities as in the flight path visualization.
+Generates a map showing regions of relative intensity for mentions in the text.
+Same as the flight path visualization without the link data; may be more usable on large datasets).

 #### Export Geodata to CSV
 Creates a CSV file with place name, latitude/longitude, the Zotero item ID number, and some context around the mention.